thryec/nft-marketplace/README.md

 3. Set up Environment Variables:

     -   Create a `.env` file directly under the Hardhat folder using `touch .env`
     -   Define your Rinkeby API endpoint and wallet private key in the `.env` file.
-Example:
+This is what your `.env` file should look like:

     ```
         STAGING_ENDPOINT_KEY=YOUR_RINKEBY_URL_HERE
         PROD_ENDPOINT_KEY=YOUR_RINKEBY_URL_HERE
         PRIVATE_KEY=YOUR_METAMASK_WALLET_PRIVATE_KEY
     ```

     -   In `hardhat.config.js`, ensure the variable names for your API URL and private key correspond to those in `.env`